rrDumpTruck/Obsidian.Vault/NPCs.md

 Barely defeated by The Devoted Eresiod and Verona both shared the blame of their crime.
 Ersiod's was to watch as his lifeforce was split from his soul, his soul becoming a sun over the land, his life splitting into 44 explorers and descending into each crack of The Veins.

 One of the Devoted, Halessian the Thinker was tasked with finding a fair punishment for god level subterfuge and treason.
 She came up with this...
 Ersiod's Land would only change through the power of those who had bested their master.
+All his children growing and living false lives through the power of the foe he gave his existence to cheat.
+Every morning the full force of Ersiod's hatred is felt through a brief red gaze cast on everyone and everything incinerating anything that isn't infused with The Juice.
+Every afternoon Ersiod's face changes to a grin, reviving those who have passed on unless unworthy Every night Ersiod's face c

 **<span style="color:#ff0000">Verona</span>** - Ersiod's Widow, still worshipped and some say that she maintains a stronghold somewhere in the veins plotting revenge on the Devoted.